NuLL3rr0r/e-pooyasokhan-com-lcms/README.md

 e-pooyasokhan-com LCMS
 ======================

-A LCMS software with a client / server architecture and a cross-platform client.
+A LCMS software with a client / server architecture and a cross-platform client written in C++ with portability and performance in mind.

 This project consists of the following sub-projects: